apache/trafficcontrol/docs/source/development/traffic_router.rst

 	f.
 Ensure ``traffic_router_api``, ``traffic_router_connector``, and ``traffic_router_core`` are checked; Finish (this step can take several minutes to complete)
 	g.
 Ensure ``traffic_router_api``, ``traffic_router_connector``, and ``traffic_router_core`` have been opened by Eclipse after importing

 7. From the terminal or your IDE, run ``mvn clean verify`` from the ``traffic_router`` directory.
-This will run a series of integration tests and will temporarily start and embeded version of Traffic Router and a 'fake' simulated instance of Traffic Monitor.
+This will run a series of integration tests and will temporarily start and embedded version of Traffic Router and a 'fake' simulated instance of Traffic Monitor.

 8. Start the embedded Tomcat instance for Core from within your IDE by following these steps: